ScalaConsultants/zio-scala2-quickstart.g8/README.markdown

 ###GraphQL

-During an initialization step, there is a possibility to add GraphQL endpoint managed by Caliban library.
+During initialization step, there is a possibility to add GraphQL endpoint managed by Caliban library.
 It add two endpoints to the api: `/api/graphql` which is responsible for GraphQL queries and `/graphiql` with simple GraphiQL console to play with an API.